-In her book, Unequal Childhoods, sociologist Annette Laureau describes two distinct parenting styles.
-The first, concerted cultivation, primarily practiced by middle-class parents and above, involves the classic overscheduled lifestyle of tutoring, piano lessons, soccer, and swimming lessons in addition to school.
+Kids today often grow up under one of two distinct parenting styles, both described by sociologist Annette Laureau in her book, Unequal Childhoods.
+The first involves the overscheduled lifestyle of school, tutoring, piano lessons, soccer, swimming lessons, and more.
+Parents are heavily involved in their children’s lives.
+They take their children seriously, reason with them, listen to them, and negotiate with them.
 These parents are raising kids the way a gardener cultivates a perfectly manicured flower bed: careful planning; preparing the soil; incessant watering and weeding.
-Parents are heavily involved in their children’s lives and there is little separation between the world of adults and the world of children.
-Adults take children seriously, reason with them, listen to them, and negotiate with them.
-This tends to produce kids who are well-versed in how to interact with adults and advocate for themselves.
-But there is a downside.
-Due to busy schedules and constant adult intervention, kids who grow up this way often lack the freedom to play with friends, develop close bonds with siblings, and make up their own games without a scrutinizing adult presence evaluating their skills.
+Laureau calls it concerted cultivation.
+This tends to produce kids who are well-versed in how to interact with adults and advocate for themselves, but due to busy schedules and constant adult intervention, kids who grow up this way often lack the freedom to play with friends, develop close bonds with siblings, and make up their own games without a scrutinizing adult presence evaluating their skills.
 In short, they rarely get to just be a kid.
-Some also argue that this parenting style can lead to a sense of entitlement in kids.

-The other parenting style Lareau describes is the accomplishment of natural growth.
-This parenting style is practiced primarily by working class families and relies on trust in the spontaneous growth and development of children into well-functioning adults, with adults stepping in to correct behavior when needed.
-Families adhering to this parenting style give their kids plenty of freedom to play and lots of opportunity to develop deep bonds with siblings, cousins, and neighborhood kids.
+The second parenting style avoids the overscheduled life and lets kids be kids.
+Parents who raise their kids this way trust that their children naturally grow up into well-functioning adults, provided that parents step in on occasion to correct behavior and teach right from wrong.
+Lareau calls this parenting style the accomplishment of natural growth.
+Kids who grow up this way are given plenty of freedom to play and lots of opportunity to develop deep bonds with siblings, cousins, and neighborhood kids.
 They don’t micromanage their children’s interactions – they tend to swoop in to issue orders and make sure they are followed, and then swoop out again.
 They don’t spend a lot of time explaining things to their children or reasoning with them.
-These children grow up learning how to cope with hearing “no” and things not going their way, but the downside is they don’t always develop the communication and negotiation skills that can be useful for interacting with or advocating for yourself with teachers, professors, employers, health care professionals, or other people in positions of authority.
+These children grow up learning how to cope with hearing “no” and moving on, but the downside is that they don’t always develop the communication and negotiation skills that can be useful for advocating for yourself with teachers, professors, employers, health care professionals, or other people in positions of authority.

-I believe a growing number of parents are realizing that we can capture the best of both of these worlds.
+I believe a growing number of parents are realizing that we can capture the best of both worlds.
 I call it wildflower parenting.
-Wildflower parenting doesn’t involve the constant pruning necessary for a meticulous garden.
+Wildflower parenting doesn’t involve the constant cultivation necessary for a meticulous garden.
 It recognizes that little humans arrive in the world as themselves and no amount of weeding or watering will turn them into something else.
-Wildflower parenting involves plenty of opportunity for free play, imagination, and deep bonds with the ones closest to us.
-It means knowing that wildflowers are resilient, but also recognizing the importance of the environment for thriving and growth.
-It also involves taking kids seriously and preparing them for the new territory they will one day enter without us.
+Wildflower parenting leaves overscheduling behind and provides plenty of opportunity for free play, imagination, and deep bonds with the ones closest to us.
+It relies on the knowledge that wildflowers are resilient, but also recognizes the importance of the environment for thriving and growth.
+It involves taking kids seriously as full members of the ecosystem today along with preparing them for the new territory they will one day enter without us.